 Global Indirect Tax BEPS/Global Tax Reset Survey 2016

-Earlier this Summer, Deloitte undertook a survey of those attending our Global Indirect Tax client conference in Madrid to seek their views on the Indirect Tax implications of BEPS.
+In Summer 2016, Deloitte undertook a survey of those attending our Global Indirect Tax client conference in Madrid to seek their views on the Indirect Tax implications of BEPS.
 Corporate income tax and transfer pricing changes have been well publicized, but the indirect tax specific implications of BEPS are also far-reaching.
 Below is a visual representation of the main findings which were provided by more than 280 tax professionals from companies with presences through Europe and the rest of the world.

 The OECD's Base Erosion and Profit Shifting ("BEPS") project is perhaps the most significant event in international taxation for many decades.
 The BEPS program seeks to increase transparency and information sharing between tax authorities and counter perceived imbalances by creating an environment that taxes profits in the country where value is added.
 The consequences of these changes are diverse and multi-faceted - in effect a Global Tax Reset is happening.

 - 92% of businesses are considering the impact of BEPS; however it is concerning that only 25% of indirect tax teams have close involvement in these discussions